geraldb/talks/csv.md

 ...
 ```

-Note: The semicolon `;` is the value separator and
+Note: The semicolon `;` is the value separator and for numbers
 the point `.` is the thousand separator (!) e.g. `13.101`
 and the comma `,` is the decimal separator/point e.g. `13,8` :-).